unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 ```

 > [!NOTE]
-> While the `SuggestedStartLocation` has currently no effect in Uno Platform targets, it must be set, otherwise the dialog crashes on UWP. `FileTypes` must include at least one item.
+> While the `SuggestedStartLocation` has currently no effect on Uno Platform targets, it must be set, otherwise, the dialog crashes on UWP. `FileTypes` must include at least one item.
 You can add extensions in the format `.extension`, with the exception of `*` (asterisk) which allows picking any type of file.

 #### Picking multiple files